GabeSucich/InvestmentSimluator/README.md

 For this project, our team decided to create an app that would provide a variety of investment strategies to users that may or may not already know about stock market investing.

-<b>Quan</b> provides Basic, Intermediate, and Advanced strategies that cover Saving/Investment analysis, Buy-and-Wait basics, state tax income tax comparisons, and active-trading buy and sell simulations.
+<b>Quan</b> provides Basic, Intermediate, and Advanced strategies that cover saving & investment analysis, buy-and-wait basics, state tax income tax comparisons, and active-trading buy and sell simulations.

-## Coronavirus Context (?)
-...
 ## User_Stories

 <p align="center">